 Animal owners expect surgery to be expensive, which is why we, at Dr. Kelly’s Surgical Unit, do our best to offer affordable pet surgery.
 While the cost of cherry eye surgery elsewhere can cost up to $1,000 per eye, according to industry research, we charge $500-$600 per eye for cherry eye surgery.

-Dr. Kelly’s Surgical Unit is a trusted veterinary team serving the Phoenix, Peoria and Tucson metro areas, with accessible locations in each market, offering highly specialized surgery, quality spay and neuter procedures, and accessible dental care for pets.
+Dr. Kelly’s Surgical Unit is a trusted veterinary team serving the Phoenix, Peoria, and Tucson metro areas, with accessible locations in each market, offering highly specialized surgery, quality spay and neuter procedures, and accessible dental care for pets.
 Contact us to learn more about our specialized services and our accessible appointments.
+Schedule an appointment.